Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 19 Mei 2025 13.40.03 UTC
+- WIB: Senin, 19 Mei 2025 14.28.03 UTC
-- WITA: Senin, 19 Mei 2025 14.40.03 UTC
+- WITA: Senin, 19 Mei 2025 15.28.03 UTC
-- WIT: Senin, 19 Mei 2025 15.40.03 UTC
+- WIT: Senin, 19 Mei 2025 16.28.03 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: motivational
+Kategori: nature